-Before going to bed last night, I printed the materials to create the free course in Mindfulness binder; which I plan to start this Sunday.
+Before going to bed last night, I printed the materials to create the free course in Mindfulness binders for Betty Anne and I; which we plan to start this Sunday.

 "Mindfulness is about being fully awake in our lives.
 It is about perceiving the exquisite vividness of each moment..." - Jon Kabat-Zinn